hyun-woo-oh/DL-Sort-Generator/README.md

 We have included the simple simulation code based on Verilator 5.003.

 The sample RTL is generated with the $w_D=32$, tag disabled, $E=64$, $P=4$ configuration.
-To run this code, you can simply execute these codes in terminal.
+To run this code, you can simply execute these codes in the terminal.

 ```bash
 cd ..